-In a cloture vote, the Senate ends debate on warrantless surveillance of U.S. citizens
+In a close vote, the Senate ends debate on warrantless surveillance of U.S. citizens

 Tuesday’s cloture vote was an attempt to sidestep the promised filibuster, which had five participants — three Democrats and two Republicans — on the day of the vote.
 Critics of the bill have urged support for the USA Rights Act, a surveillance reform-oriented alternative to the straight renewal of Section 702.

 The Senate vote tightened in the evening hours, as the Senate’s privacy hawks worked to drum up support for further debate around the surveillance bill, opening the door for amendments that could limit the government’s ability to use the loophole to surveil American citizens without first obtaining a warrant.
 Unfortunately for privacy reformers and anti-surveillance lawmakers, the Senate just voted to close that door, moving a bill forward to extend Section 702 surveillance for six more years.
-A full vote on the bill is expected as soon as mid-week.Featured Image: REMY GABALDA / Contributor/Getty Images
+A full vote on the bill, which is widely expected to pass, could happen as soon as mid-week.Featured Image: REMY GABALDA / Contributor/Getty Images

 0